The Complete Guide to Singapore Expat Health Insurance

 It’s also worth noting here that if you consider yourself a ‘Digital Nomad’ and see yourself more as a traveller than an expat, but still have a base in Singapore, you should still be considering health insurance as a stand-alone product to your regular travel insurance.

-IMG Global does a good plan specifically for global nomads.
+IMG Global offers a good plan specifically for global nomads.

 What happens when you leave Singapore?